ryanongwx/tp/docs/DeveloperGuide.md

 **Manual Selection of Month and Year**: A dropdown menu or a picker control will be integrated into the UI, enabling users to quickly jump to a specific month and year without sequentially navigating through each month.

 **`viewcalender MM YYYY` command**: For users who prefer typing through the CLI, we will implement a command that allows them to view the calendar for a specific month and year.
 Users will be able to enter a command in the format viewcalendar MM YYYY (e.g., viewcalendar 12 2023 to view December 2023), and the calendar will update to display the selected month and year.

+## Appendix: Effort

+This appendix aims to provide evaluators with an insight into the total effort that went into the development of Medbook, a comprehensive desktop application for managing patient details and medical records in private clinics.

+### Effort Overview

+**Duration:** The project spanned approximately 2 months from initial conception to final release.
+**Team:** Consisted of 5 members.

+#### Technical Complexity and Challenges

+- **Data Security:** Implementing robust security measures such as data encryption to protect sensitive patient information was paramount and required extensive research and testing.
+(It was omitted due to constraints related to PE-Testing)
+- **Defensive Coding:** We enforced immutability of `Person`, `Record`, and `Appointment` to maintain data integrity.
+- **User Interface:** Crafting an intuitive GUI that also supported a CLI for efficiency demanded iterative design and usability testing.

+#### Effort Quantification

+- **Development:** The team invested over 300 hours in coding, with a focused effort on crafting intuitive and responsive GUI and CLI interfaces.
+This investment reflects our commitment to usability and accessibility, ensuring that both novice and experienced users can navigate the application with ease.

+- **Testing:** More than 100 hours were dedicated to a combination of manual and automated testing.
+This rigorous testing protocol was critical in validating the application's reliability and optimizing its performance across various user scenarios and system environments.

+- **Documentation:** We allocated 50 hours to developing thorough user documentation.
+This comprehensive guide is pivotal for facilitating a quick adoption of the application by new users and serves as a reliable reference for existing users to leverage the application's full potential.

+#### Reuse of Existing Solutions

+- **Library Reuse:** Utilized the JavaFX library for the GUI, which saved much effort for front-end development.

+#### Effort Comparison with Reference Projects:

+- **Compared to AB3:** the development of Medbook demanded considerably more effort, primarily due to its capability to manage multiple entity types such as patients, records, and appointments.
+This multifaceted approach contrasts with AB3's design, which is centered around handling a single entity type.
+Moreover, Medbook was built upon the AB3 architecture as a foundational base, necessitating a deep understanding of the existing complex framework.
+Even though certain features in Medbook were adapted from AB3 to suit our specific needs, significant effort was required to modify and extend these features.
+Tailoring pre-existing functionalities to fit into our more comprehensive application model involved intricate work, ensuring seamless integration and functionality within Medbook's broader scope.Achievements

+- Despite the high complexity, the team managed to deliver Medbook on schedule.
+- The application has passed all security audits without any major issues.
+- User feedback has been overwhelmingly positive, especially regarding the ease of use and performance of the application.

+#### Conclusion
+The successful development of Medbook is a testament to the well-coordinated effort, rigorous testing, and effective project management that adapted to challenges and complexity with innovative solutions and strategic planning.